magento/merchdocs/src/live-search/facets-add.md

    - Use in Layered Navigation - Filterable (with results)
    - Used for Sorting in Product Listing - Yes

-   When prompted, refresh the cache.
+1. When prompted, refresh the cache.

-{: #edit-properties}
 ## Step 2: Edit facet properties

-1. If you need to edit the facet properties, click **More** options (...) in the far-right column.
+1. If you need to edit the facet properties, click **More** (...) options in the far-right column.

 1. On the menu, click **Edit**.
 Then, adjust the following properties as needed.